liuruida200-liu/DSCI560-Lab7/README.md

-# DSCI 560 - Lab 7
-Team: Stay Alive

 ## Project Overview

-In this lab, we built a mobile phone-based IoT system using OwnTracks and ThingsBoard.
+a mobile phone-based IoT system using OwnTracks and ThingsBoard.

 We deployed ThingsBoard Community Edition on an AWS EC2 Ubuntu instance and connected our phones to it using HTTP telemetry.
 GPS data (lat/lon) is stored in PostgreSQL and visualized on dashboards in real time.